I'm using SBT (and Scala) for small projects, so I have my own perspective for its problems.

 project/build.scala is like in-place plugin that describes all non-trivial behaviour.

 The second confusion source is half-way DSL.
 It is somewhere between completely new language and orthodox scala.
 If you would treat it as clean scala, it would give you some surprises when compiling the project.
 If you would treat it as complete DSL you may forget to do some courtesy like calling

 .value.
-But you still could not enhance DSL further breaking connection with scala world.
+But you still could not enhance DSL further without breaking connection with scala world.
 And you could not give up on DSL, because it will increase significantly code amount for a small projects.
 The same scalability problem.

 SBT emits confusing errors when it get something that it could not chew.
 Not a problem for a seasoned scala programmers.
 They had saw more complex and arcane compiler errors.
 But SBT should suit for beginners.
 How else a beginner could start learning scala if not with SBT?
 And at that stage he could not process build errors naturally.
 So you need some template/graphic configuration for newbies.

 SBT derive strength from turing complexity of the Scala used as configuration language.
 And there lies great danger for a newbie.
 To guard him from perils some extra wrapper that would take turing complexity and give confidence is needed.